 This easy Quinoa Breakfast Bake is layers of fresh fruit, quinoa, and oats smothered in a cinnamon and syrup egg mixture baked to perfection!
-A wholesome, healthy, and scrumptious way to start the day!
+A wholesome, healthy breakfast idea, and a scrumptious way to start the day!

 Having a slice of this quinoa bake right out of the oven is warming and well deserved, especially during the cooler months.